Classification of 3-graded causal subalgebras of real simple Lie algebras: Introduction

-A \emph{standard subspace} of a complex Hilbert space \(\cH\) is a closed real subspace \(V\) such that \(V \cap iV = \{0\}\) and \(V + iV\) is dense in \(\cH\).
+\end{thm} Our interest in the subalgebras \(\g(W,\tau,D)\) comes from the theory of standard subspaces: A \emph{standard subspace} of a complex Hilbert space \(\cH\) is a closed real subspace \(V\) such that \(V \cap iV = \{0\}\) and \(V + iV\) is dense in \(\cH\).
 We denote the set of standard subspaces of \(\cH\) by \(\Stand(\cH)\).
-In Algebraic Quantum Field Theory, standard subspaces can be constructed naturally in the context of Haag--Kastler nets: Here, one studies nets of von Neumann algebras
+In Algebraic Quantum Field Theory, standard subspaces can be constructed naturally in the context of Haag--Kastler nets (cf.\ \cite{Ha96}): Here, one studies nets of von Neumann algebras